Ventura, California

-Ventura, officially named San Buenaventura (Spanish for "Saint Bonaventure"), is a city on the Southern Coast of the U.S. state of California and the county seat of Ventura County.
+Ventura, officially named San Buenaventura (Spanish for "Saint Bonaventure"), is a city in and the county seat of Ventura County, California, United States.
+It is a coastal city located northwest of Los Angeles.
 The population was 110,763 at the 2020 census.
 Ventura is a popular tourist destination, owing to its historic landmarks, beaches, and resorts.

 Ventura has been inhabited by different peoples, including the Chumash Native Americans, for at least 10,000 years.
 With the arrival of Spanish missionaries in 1782, Mission San Buenaventura was established by Junípero Serra, giving the city its name.
 Following the Mexican secularization of the Californian missions, San Buenaventura was granted by Governor Pío Pico to Don José de Arnaz as Rancho Ex-Mission San Buenaventura and a small community arose.
-Following the American Conquest of California, San Buenaventura eventually incorporated as a city in 1866.
-The 1920s brought a major oil boom, which along with the post–World War II economic expansion, significantly developed and expanded Ventura.
+Following the American Conquest of California, San Buenaventura was eventually incorporated as a city in 1866.
+The 1920s brought a major oil boom which significantly developed and expanded Ventura, a growth that continued with the post–World War II economic expansion.

 History

 Chumash

 Archaeological discoveries in the area suggest that humans have populated the region for at least 10,000–12,000 years.
 Archaeological research demonstrates that the Chumash people have deep roots in central and southern coastal regions of California, and has revealed artifacts from their culture.
-Shisholop Village, designated Historic Point of Interest #18 by the city at the foot of nearby Figueroa Street, was the site of a Chumash village.
+Shisholop Village, designated Historic Point of Interest #18 by the city, was the site of a Chumash village.
 They had keen oceanic navigational skills made use of the abundant local resources from sea and land.
 The Ventura Chumash were in contact with the Channel Islands Chumash; both mainland and island Chumash utilized large plank-sewn seagoing canoes, called Tomol, with the island people bringing shell bead money, island chert, and sea otter pelts to trade for mainland products like acorns and deer meat.